Get

 swaldded cat, cat towel, restrained cat, cat burrito, white foam in mouth

-Safely restraining your cat helps keep your cat steady while you move on to the next steps.
-Burrito wrapping your cat with a towel, pillowcase, or blanket is the best way because the cat’s back legs can’t bunny kick you.
+Safely restraining your cat keeps them steady while you move on to the next steps.
+Burrito wrapping your cat with a towel, pillowcase, or blanket is the best way because the cat’s back legs can’t bunny-kick you.

-The most important thing to remember is to not lay on your cat or apply too much force to the head or limbs.
+The most important thing to remember is to not lay on your cat or apply too much force on their head or limbs.

 3. Try Coupage

-Place your cat with front legs at a lower level than back legs to take advantage of gravity.
+Place your cat with their front legs lower than their back legs to take advantage of gravity.
 Make a cup with your hand and apply firm strikes on both sides of your cat’s chest and between the shoulder blades.
-Four or five strikes may help to encourage coughing and clearance of the airway.
+Four or five strikes may encourage coughing and the clearance of the airway.

 4. Remove the Blockage if Possible